 Source: own research

-Similar to the cognitive construct, the affective shows a stronger connection for those who answered no than for those who answered yes.
-In the behavior also it shows a stronger connection for those who answered no than for those who answered yes (see details in Table 3.1).
-The data prove that what the fan considers as violence will not cause him to stop going to matches.
-And more than that, those fans that will continue to attend matches despite the violence have a stronger attitude than the fans that violence will cause them to stop attending.
+Similar to the cognitive construct, the affective construct shows a stronger connection for those who answered no than for those who answered yes.
+In the behavior it also shows a stronger connection for those who answered no than for those who answered yes (see details in table 3.1).
+The data prove that what the fans consider to be violence will not cause them to stop going to matches.
+Moreover, the fans who will continue to attend matches despite violence have a stronger attitude than the fans who will stop attending because of violence.

 Table 3.2.
-T-Test for the attitude constructs and the motives that will cause the fan to stop attending the stadium
+T-Test for the attitude constructs and the motives that will cause fans to stop attending matches at the stadium